 6. See Starfish at Starfish Beach

-Starfish Beach is on the northern end of Phu Quoc Island and it’s known for the starfish that gather on the sandbar just offshore.
-If you wade out in the water a bit it’s easy to spot them laying on the ocean floor.
-It’s not a good idea to disturb the starfish, but unfortunately, you’ll see countless people around you picking them up and posing for selfies.
+Starfish Beach is on the northern end of Phu Quoc Island.
+It’s known for the starfish that gather on the sandbar just offshore.
+If you wade out in the water a bit, it’s easy to spot them laying on the ocean floor.
+It’s not a good idea to disturb the starfish.
+Unfortunately, you’ll see countless people around you picking them up and posing for selfies.

 Regardless of whether or not you spot any starfish, this is still an ideal beach for lounging.
 You can rent chairs for ~50,000 VND per person and the water is ideal for swimming.
-There are also several restaurants that are perched on pillars out over the ocean where you can get super fresh seafood and other classic Vietnamese dishes.
+There are also several restaurants perched on pillars out over the ocean.
+Here, you can get super fresh seafood and other classic Vietnamese dishes.

 7. Go Scuba Diving or Snorkeling

 Snorkeling is a very popular activity on Phu Quoc Island because the sea is calm and quite warm.
-You can book a full-day snorkeling tour that will take you to Finger Island, Dam Ngang Island, and May Rut Island where you can spot colorful coral and some diverse marine life.
+You can book a full-day snorkeling tour that will take you to Finger Island, Dam Ngang Island, and May Rut Island.
+You’ll spot colorful coral and some diverse marine life.

-Scuba diving trips are available but less popular as the areas around Phu Quoc are overfished and there are no marine protected zones.
-That being said, it’s a fairly relaxed diving experience so if you’ve never tried it before and have always wanted to, this is a good place to dip your toes in the water!
+Scuba diving trips are available but less popular as the areas around Phu Quoc are overfished.
+There are also no marine protected zones.
+That being said, it’s a fairly relaxed diving experience.
+If you’ve never tried it before and have always wanted to, this is a good place to dip your toes in the water!

 8. Eat Seafood at the Ham Ninh Fishing Village

-The Ham Ninh Fishing Village is a bustling little pier on the east side of the island where you’ll find several local restaurants perched right above the sea.
+The Ham Ninh Fishing Village is a bustling little pier on the east side of the island.
+There, you’ll find several local restaurants perched right above the sea.
 They are serving the freshest fish out of large bins that were obviously caught earlier that morning.
 It’s a great place to sample the seafood while getting to witness daily life in a small island fishing village.

 9. Or Better Yet, Catch Your Own Fish!

-Fishing is an important part of daily life on Phu Quoc Island and you’ll see small, colorful fishing boats all along the coastline.
+Fishing is an important part of daily life on Phu Quoc Island.
+You’ll see small, colorful fishing boats all along the coastline.
 You’ll see the fresh catches from earlier that day at the restaurants on Starfish Beach and Ham Ninh Fishing Village and at the night market.

 If you’d rather try your hand at catching your own delicious seafood dinner during your trip, there are a few ways to go about it.
-You can find a local fisherman and negotiate a price to take you out to sea, preferably early the next morning as many of the fishing boats offer very little shade.
+You can find a local fisherman and negotiate a price to take you out to sea.
+Preferably, you can go early the next morning as many of the fishing boats offer very little shade.
 It’s pretty unlikely that you’ll find someone who speaks English fluently but you’re bound to have a hilarious adventure!

-If that sounds like too much trouble, you can simply book a fishing tour with an established tour company where you know you’ll be provided with the gear that you’ll need as well as knowledgable guides to help you along the way.
+If that sounds like too much trouble, you can simply book a fishing tour with an established tour company.
+That way you’ll be provided with the gear you’ll need and knowledgeable guides to help you along the way.
 A sunset squid fishing tour is a fun and informative way to learn about local life on the island.
-Plus they’ll prepare your catch for dinner!
+Plus, they’ll prepare your catch for dinner!

 10. Hike to Suoi Tranh Waterfall

 Suoi Tranh Waterfall is the perfect place to relax and breathe in fresh air while enjoying the surrounding nature.
-Just a short drive from Duong Dong, Suoi Tranh Waterfall is a popular place for locals and tourists alike as there are plenty of shady walking tours to explore and the waterfall is ideal for swimming.
+Just a short drive from Duong Dong, Suoi Tranh Waterfall is a popular place for locals and tourists alike.
+There are plenty of shady walking tours to explore and the waterfall is ideal for swimming.